ZachsPage/drawio-plugin-local-links/readme.md

 Links traversing users through separate diagrams also allows each component to be agnostic to the rest of the system - modular diagrams that can be tied together at a system level, without having one large "system" diagram.

+## Test Example
+Open `./test/top_level.drawio.png` in Drawio, then traverse into both sub-components

 ### Goals
 * Click link to open another .drawio.png in a new window (possibily tab... but still allow individual editing...)